GrahamBarnard/GrahamBarnard.github.io/_posts/2015-10-25-code-review-beginners-guide.markdown

 By using code review checklist, I ensure that I don't miss any areas that I deem important.

-I started with this checklist and customized it to our coding Standard and added Salesforce specifi items. https://www.liberty.edu/media/1414/%5B6401%5Dcode_review_checklist.pdf
+I started with [this checklist](https://www.liberty.edu/media/1414/%5B6401%5Dcode_review_checklist.pdf){:target="_blank"} and customized it to our coding Standard and added Salesforce specifi items.

 Sample Salesforce Checklist items:

 * Are all Trigger code bulkified?
 * Are all Trigger code on object centralized to avoid redundant SOQL queries?
-* Are all SOQL queries outside of FOR loops?
+* Are all SOQL queries outside of for loops?
-* Are all DML operations outside of FOR loops?
+* Are all DML operations outside of for loops?
-* Are SOQL queries streamlined and FOR loops optimized?
+* Are SOQL queries streamlined and for loops optimized?

 ## Don’t forget to code review tests